-June 30, 2016 December 31, 2015
+September 30, 2016 December 31, 2015

 Total loans

-Acceptable 97.6 97.6
+Acceptable 98.1 97.6

-OAEM 1.9 1.8
+OAEM 1.5 1.8

-Substandard/doubtful 0.5 0.6
+Substandard/doubtful 0.4 0.6

 100.0 % 100.0 %

-The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 48.7 percent or \$318,018,349.
-The industry is presently stable, with market prices for poultry remaining stable and feed cost leveling off.
+The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 47.2 percent or \$312,415,325.
+The industry is presently fairly stable, with market prices for poultry showing some signs of stress due to oversupply.
 This has resulted in the integrators showing marginal profits thus far in 2016.
-Production should remain steady as markets both in the states and overseas continue to show signs of sufficient poultry meat supplies.
-Some integrators are offering new grower contracts in order to meet their market demands, with egg and chick placements in Alabama increasing slightly each week.
+Production should remain fairly steady as markets both in the states and overseas continue to show signs of sufficient poultry meat supplies.
+Some integrators are still offering new grower contracts in order to meet their market demands, with egg and chick placements in Alabama increasing slightly each week.
 Overall credit quality has improved and the industry remained relatively consistent within the market throughout the year.
-The Association has \$102,603,765, or 32.2 percent of this commodity segment government guaranteed, which helps to reduce loss exposure.
+The Association has \$104,688,165, or 33.5 percent of this commodity segment government guaranteed, which helps to reduce loss exposure.
 Poultry farm sales during 2016 have been few in number, but a sufficient demand remains in the market place.
 The Association continues to experience some isolated concerns in its portfolio as evidenced by some due date changes to better match the individual growers' batch sales.
-Management feels that this loan servicing is probably due to changes in the poultry markets where integrators are adjusting their bird size as the market dictates.
+Management feels that this loan servicing is probably due to changes in the poultry markets where integrators are adjusting their bird size and placement dates as the market dictates.

-Agricultural income has been stable to improving over the past few years, with fairly good growing conditions and commodity prices.
-Some downward pressure on row crop commodity prices was noted in 2015, and is still projected throughout the 2016 growing season.
-Weather conditions thus far for 2016 have been drier than normal with some spotted areas with little or no rain resulting in crop losses, but overall not a major concern as of this date.
-Cattle producers are seeing a slowdown in demand with downward pressure on prices during the second quarter of 2016, due to a buildup of freezer inventories, however profits are still fairly good compared to historical averages.
-Profits from cattle operations have had little impact on demand for livestock loans.
+Agricultural income has been declining over the last two years from its high in 2014.
+Some downward pressure on row crop commodity prices was noted in 2015 and continues in 2016.
+Weather conditions thus far for 2016 have been much drier than normal with some spotted areas with drought conditions resulting in crop losses, but overall not a major concern.
+Cattle producers are seeing a slowdown in demand with downward pressure on prices during the third quarter of 2016, due to a buildup of freezer inventories, however profits are remain favorable compared to historical averages.
+The drought conditions that have impacted part of our territory have resulted in short supplies of hay, and the inability to plant cool-seasoned grazing to date in 2016.
+Profits from cattle operations have had some negative impact on demand for livestock loans.

-Timber markets in 2015 continued to be soft, due to the decreased demand from the housing market.
-Thus far in 2016, timber prices have remained steady with some increased demand for hardwood saw timber used in the flooring industry.
+Timber prices have remained steady with some increased demand for hardwood saw timber used in the flooring industry.
 Low inventories of raw material at the mill (low log inventory at the mills) have supported continued strength in stumpage prices.
 All other timber products are experiencing steady to weakening prices which is projected through the remainder of 2016.
 Prices for exports have fallen due to the increased strength of the dollar.
+A new timber mill in Demopolis, Alabama recently announced to begin production in 2017.
+This should improve timber markets across the state.

-Overall land values have remained fairly stable in most all areas of the Association's territory based on the current economic climate.
-The agricultural economy, in general for the area, remained stable during the second quarter of 2016.
-Overall, favorable weather conditions and average commodity prices have had a positive effect in stabilizing the farm economy for the year.
+Overall land values have seen a slight improvement or remained stable in most all areas of the Association's territory based on the current economic climate.
+The agricultural economy, in general for the area, remained stable during the third quarter of 2016.